SiliconDojo/drafts/javascript-intro.md

 </script>
 ```

+## Security

+All data is sent to the client and then the client runs the script to determine what the user sees.
+The user can either store the text data from the server or simply "show source" in the browser to see all data sent to the browser.
+Do not send confidential or extraneous data for JavaScript to parse.
+Use your backend language to send only the data that is actually needed.

 # DOM - Document Object Model

 The DOM (Document Object Model) allows you to identify and manipulate specfic elements within an HTML document.